List of raions of Ukraine (1966–2020)

+Before 2020, the second level of administrative division in Ukraine consisted of raions and cities of regional significance.
+The total number of second-level administrative units was 677, including 490 districts and 187 cities of regional significance.

-On July 17, 2020, by the Resolution of the Verkhovna Rada of Ukraine № 807-IX "On formation and liquidation of districts", instead of 490 districts, 136 new districts with smaller powers were created, as the main powers of raions were passed to lower (hromadas) and higher (oblasts) levels.
+On July 17, 2020, by the Resolution of the Verkhovna Rada of Ukraine № 807-IX "On formation and liquidation of districts", 136 new raions were created to replace the previous 490 raions, while cities of regional significance were incorporated into these new raions.
+Their powers were reduced, as many responsibilities were passed to lower (hromadas) and higher (oblasts) levels.

-This list does not include Chernobyl Raion which was abolished in 1988 and merged into Ivankiv Raion, about 2 years after the Chernobyl disaster took place.
+This list does not include Chernobyl Raion, which was abolished in 1988 and merged into Ivankiv Raion, about two years after the Chernobyl disaster.